Eating Disorders - management of

 Young children may not report fear of weight gain while at a low weight but may do so only when weight has been restored to a more healthy level.
 Children may be unable to express distress in terms of body shape and self-perception but may instead describe somatic symptoms such as abdominal pain or discomfort once re-feeding commences.

-Starship will accept all referrals for patients under 15 residing in the Auckland region.
-Patients between 15 and 16 can be accepted if beds are available.
+Starship will accept all referrals for patients under 16 residing in the Auckland region.
 Young people over 16 may be considered on a case-by-case basis if they are medically unstable and:

 - The young person is under 18 years of age